CEEMS Exporter

 .
 The

-presence of environment variable triggers the continuous profiling irrespective of
+presence of an environment variable triggers the continuous profiling irrespective of

 the value set to it.